ForNeVeR/ManagedSpy/README.md

 ## Platform support

-Currently, only 32-bit proccesses are supported (on both 32-bit and 64-bit Windows editions).
+Both 32-bit and 64-bit proccesses are supported, but 32-bit ManangedSpy can only inspect 32-bit process , 64-bit ManagedSpy can only inspect 64-bit process.